jhladnik/repairShare/README.md

 ## For testing the API, use GraphiQL:
 - In the browser, type localhost:2121/graphql

+## To run the frontend of this app (running on localhost:3000), open second terminal session and type:
+- cd client
+- npm start

 # Query and mutation gist
 ## Running GraphQL Queries & Mutations: